smart-on-fhir/smart-health-links/docs/spec.md

 * `embedded` (SHALL be present if no `location` is included):
 JSON string directly embedding the encrypted contents of the file as a compact JSON Web Encryption string (see ["Encrypting"](#encrypting-and-decrypting-files)).
+If present, the `embedded` value SHALL be up-to-date as of the time the manifest is requested.

 ##### Example SHLink Manifest File